 - Valid U.S. passport.

 - A sworn statement, made by the U.S. citizen before a U.S. Consular Officer, stating that the person in question is a U.S. citizen, that he/she is free to marry, and that the marriage contracted in Croatia will be regarded as valid by U.S. authorities.
-This document is available at the U.S. Embassy in Zagreb upon presentation of a U.S. passport.
-The fee is $50 payable in cash (dollars or kuna equivalent) or by major credit card.
+This document (“Free to Marry” affidavit) and notarial service are available at the U.S. Embassy in Zagreb by appointment only.
+The U.S. citizen must bring his/her U.S. passport to the appointment.
+The fee is $50, payable in cash (dollars or kuna equivalent) or by major credit card.

-U.S. citizens entering Croatia to get married, who do not intend to stay more than 90 days, do not require any special visas.
-However, if U.S. citizens intend to reside in Croatia longer than 90 days in a six-month period, they must abide by Croatian entry and residence requirements for foreigners, information available at the Ministry of Foreign and European Affairs’ website or the Ministry of Interior’s FAQ website.
+A U.S. citizen entering Croatia to get married, who does not intend to stay more than 90 days, does not require any special visa.
+However, if a U.S. citizen intends to reside in Croatia longer than 90 days in a six-month period, he/she must abide by Croatian entry and residence requirements for foreigners.
+Additional information is available at the Ministry of Foreign and European Affairs’ website or the Ministry of Interior’s FAQ website.